 Myocardial perfusion imaging is a test to look at the blood flow and function of the heart.
 It uses a low dose of a radioactive agent.
-Blood flow to the heart is best tested when your heart is working hard, so this test is usually done during exercise.
-If you cannot exercise, your doctor may use a drug to increase your heart's workload.
+Blood flow is tested when the heart is working hard.
+During the test, exercise or a drug may be used to increase the heart's workload.

 Copyright © Nucleus Medical Media, Inc.

-About 15-30 minutes after exercise, you will lie down on a special table.
-More images will be taken of your heart.
+About 15 to 30 minutes after exercise, images will be taken of the heart.